svalinn/Cubit-plugin/scripts/README.md

 SVALINN PLUGIN SCRIPTS
 ======================

-This folder contains scripts to build the Svalinn plugin for multiple platform.
+This folder contains scripts to build the Svalinn plugin on multiple platforms.

 Linux (tested on Ubuntu 18.04 and 20.04):
 -----------------------------------------